How to classify plastics if you are importing into or exporting out of the EU.

 In common with many commodities, the General Interpretive Rules apply to plastics.

-Where goods are presented as sets that comprise two or more separate articles that may fall under different classification codes, they should be classified under the code that represents the primary function of the set.
+Where goods are presented as sets that comprise 2 or more separate articles that may fall under different classification codes, they should be classified under the code that represents the primary function of the set.
 To qualify as a set, the items must be presented together and be clearly complementary.